jupyter-book/jupyter-book/docs/publish/gh-pages.md

 # GitHub Pages and Actions

-Once your content is on GitHub, you can easily host it as a [GitHub Pages](https://docs.github.com/en/pages/quickstart) website.
+Once your Book is on GitHub, you can easily host it as a [GitHub Pages](https://docs.github.com/en/pages/quickstart) website.
 This is a service where GitHub hosts your static files as if they were a standalone website.
 The quickest way to get started with Jupyter Book on GitHub Pages is to use GitHub Actions to deploy the built HTML files.

 [GitHub Actions](https://docs.github.com/en/actions) is a tool that allows you to automate things on GitHub.
 It is used for a variety of things, such as testing, publishing packages and continuous integration.